-The largest revenue source for the School is the State of Florida (84%).
+The largest revenue source for the School is the State of Florida (92%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.
-State revenue increased during the fiscal year due to an increase in the number of students.
-The largest concentration of expenses was for Instruction, which comprised of 52% of total expenses.
+The largest concentration of expenses was for Instruction, which comprised of 53% of total expenses.